Call 0207 504 1300 now to challenge and defend a Winding up Petition

 Defending a Petition

-Alternatively, you can dispute the debt and make an application to the court for a validation order.
+Alternatively, you can dispute the debt, and make an application to the court for a validation order.
 If the order is granted, and the company remains solvent, the Winding up Petition will probably be dismissed when the case is heard.
-It's always best to raise disputes before a Winding up Petition has been issued.
-But if you can show evidence of a genuine dispute, the petition must be withdrawn immediately.
+It's always best to raise disputes before a Winding up Petition has been presented.
+But the petition must be withdrawn if you can show evidence:

 Alternative Dispute Resolutions